shashank-srikant/shashank-srikant.github.io/_pages/about.md

 - <p> <a href="https://shashank-srikant.github.io/tag/papers/" target="_blank">My papers</a></p>

-- <p> If you're an undergraduate, or an aspiring researcher who wants to know more about getting started with research, <a href="https://shashank-srikant.github.io/notes/aspiring-academics/" target="_blank">see my notes on it</a></p>.
+- <p> If you're an undergraduate or an aspiring researcher who wants to know more about getting started with research, <a href="https://shashank-srikant.github.io/notes/aspiring-academics/" target="_blank">see my notes on it</a></p>.